cloudmesh/cloudmesh-pi-burn/README.md

     cms burn firmware check

-        checks if the firmware on the Pi is up to date
+        Checks if the firmware on the Pi is up to date

     cms burn firmware update

-        checks and updates the firmware on the Pi
+        Checks and updates the firmware on the Pi

     cms burn install

-        installs a program to shrink img files.
+        Installs a program to shrink img files.
 THis is useful, after you created a backup to make the backup smaller and allow faster burning in case of recovery

+        This command is not supported on MacOS

     cms burn load --device=DEVICE

-        loads the sdcard into the USB drive.
+        Loads the sdcard into the USB drive.
 Thi sis similar to loading a cdrom drive.
 It s the opposite to eject

     cms burn format --device=DEVICE

-        formats the SDCard in the specified device.
+        Formats the SDCard in the specified device.
 Be careful it is the correct device.  cms burn info will help you to identifying it

     cms burn mount [--device=DEVICE] [--os=OS]

-        mounts the file systems available on the SDCard
+        Mounts the file systems available on the SDCard

     cms burn unmount [--device=DEVICE] [--os=OS]

-        unmounts the mounted file systems from the SDCard
+        Unmounts the mounted file systems from the SDCard

     cms burn info [--device=DEVICE]

-        provides useful information about the SDCard
+        Provides useful information about the SDCard

     cms burn image versions [--refresh] [--yaml]